Ted Stevens: Committees and leadership positions

 Stevens served as the Assistant Republican Leader (Whip) from 1977 to 1985.
-Stevens served as Acting Minority Leader during Howard Baker's run for president during the 1980 Republican primaries.
-In 1994, after the Republicans took control of the Senate, Stevens was appointed Chairman of the Senate Rules Committee.
-Stevens became the Senate's President Pro Tempore when Republicans regained control of the chamber as a result of the 2002 mid-term elections, during which the previous most senior Republican senator and former President Pro Tempore Strom Thurmond retired.
+Stevens served as Acting Minority Leader during Howard Baker's 1980 run for president during the 1980 Republican primaries.
+In 1994, after the Republicans took control of the Senate, Stevens was appointed chairman of the Senate Rules Committee.
+Stevens became the Senate's president pro tempore when Republicans regained control of the chamber as a result of the 2002 mid-term elections, during which the previous most senior Republican senator and former president pro tempore Strom Thurmond retired.

 After Howard Baker retired in 1984, Stevens sought the position of Republican (and then-Majority) leader, running against Bob Dole, Dick Lugar, Jim McClure and Pete Domenici.
-As Republican whip, Stevens was theoretically the favorite to succeed Baker, but lost to Dole in a fourth ballot, by a vote of 28 - 25.
+As Republican whip, Stevens was theoretically the favorite to succeed Baker, but lost to Dole in a fourth ballot, by a vote of 28–25.

 Stevens chaired the Senate Appropriations Committee from 1997 to 2005, except for the 18 months when Democrats controlled the chamber.
 The chairmanship gave Stevens considerable influence among fellow Senators, who relied on him for home-state project funds.
 Even before becoming chairman of the Appropriations Committee, Stevens secured large sums of federal money for the State of Alaska.
 Due to Republican Party rules that limited committee chairmanships to six years, Stevens gave up the Appropriations gavel at the start of the 109th Congress, in January 2005.
 He was succeeded by Thad Cochran of Mississippi.

-He chaired the United States Senate Committee on Commerce, Science and Transportation during the 109th Congress, becoming the committee's ranking member after the Democrats regained control of the Senate for the 110th Congress.
+Stevens chaired the United States Senate Committee on Commerce, Science and Transportation during the 109th Congress, becoming the committee's ranking member after the Democrats regained control of the Senate for the 110th Congress.
 He resigned his ranking-member position on the committee due to his indictment.

 At various times, Stevens also served as chairman of the Senate Governmental Affairs Committee, the Senate Ethics Committee, the Arms Control Observer Group, and the Joint Committee on the Library of Congress.

-Due to Stevens's long tenure and that of the state's sole congressman, Don Young, Alaska was considered to have clout in national politics well beyond its small population (the state was long the smallest in population and is currently 47th, ahead of only Wyoming, North Dakota, and Vermont).
+Due to Stevens's long tenure and that of the state's sole congressman, Don Young, Alaska was considered to have clout in national politics well beyond its small population (the state was long the smallest in population and is currently 48th, ahead of only Wyoming and Vermont).

+Stevens was strongly considered for Secretary of Defense in the H.W.
+Bush Administration (1989–1993), a position which ultimately went to Dick Cheney.